 Ok, got it.
 Now things were finally starting to make sense!

 So there are weird collections here.
 Including a whole bunch of toys.
 Toys and carousels and giant sculpted sea creatures and dolls and Rube Goldberg machines.

 Read on to see lots of House on the Rock pictures, and to learn about the attraction’s cost, admission hours, and specific exhibits.

 House on the Rock Admission Cost, Hours, and Main Attractions

-Admission price for the full tour is $30 for adults, and to be honest our group concluded that the mildly entertaining sights within the House didn’t necessarily justify the hefty price tag.
+Admission price for the full tour is $30 for adults, $27 for seniors, and $16 for kids over age 3.
+Our group concluded that the mildly entertaining sights within the House didn’t necessarily justify the hefty price tag.
 But you may feel differently, so take a look at our collection of photos from the House and decide whether you may be interested in visiting.

-As of 2018, daily hours run from 9 to 5, with additional evening hours being available on certain dates.
+As of 2019, daily hours run from 9 to 5, with additional evening hours being available on certain dates.
+The place is closed on Tuesdays and Wednesdays during the colder months (mid-October to mid-May.)
 Even if the place is slightly overpriced, it still qualifies as one of the coolest things to do in Wisconsin.

 This is one of the most popular sections of the House, called the Infinity Room.
 It’s a long hallway that narrows to a point.
 It juts out 218 feet from the main house.

 The Infinity Room has a floor window where guests can look down and see the forest beneath them: